unsw-restech/unsw-restech.github.io/docs/software/others.md

 files to be used on Katana.

 An example comsol batch job file is available in [our GitHub repository](https://github.com/unsw-edu-au/Restech-HPC/blob/master/hpc-examples/comsol/comsol.pbs).
-(Note: You need to [join the UNSW GitHub organisation](https://research.unsw.edu.au/github) to access this repository) and an uncommented version is reproduced below.
+(Note: You need to [join the UNSW GitHub organisation](https://research.unsw.edu.au/github) to access this repository) as well as being presented below.

 ``` bash title="console"
     #!/bin/bash